geeofree/geeofree/src/notes/php/4-Functions.md

 ## Function Scoping

-In PHP, all functions (and classes) are global regardless if they were defined within another function's scope.
+In PHP, all functions (and classes) are global regardless of if they were defined within another function's scope.

 ```php
 <?php